markstringer-dti/markstringer-dti.github.io/dti.md

 And I want to write here "Money - sense."

-Because the phrase that's haunting me is the phrase by Buckminster Fuller - "you can either make money or sense."
+Because the phrase that keeps coming back to me is by Buckminster Fuller - "you can either make money or sense."